Solution for a mind WITHOUT ideas

 Quantity over quality: The more ideas, the better.

-No criticism: Don't dismiss ideas in the initial phase.
+No criticism: Don't dismiss ideas early on.

 Practical Applications